a) FISM World Championships of Magic (WCM) are organized under the auspices and supervision of the FISM and are open to:

 d) A contestant with a final score lower than 50 points is considered below the FISM level and will be disqualified.

-e) Judges will each have access to a switch to activate the red lamp on the performing platform.
-If, after the first three minutes of an act, a Judge is of the opinion that the performance is below the FISM level, he can press his button.
-When at least 70% of the number of Judges have pressed their button, the red lamp shall be activated to start flashing, meaning the contestant is disqualified.
-In the stage competition the curtain shall be closed within 20 seconds after the red lamp started flashing.
+e) Judges will each have access to a switch to activate the lamp on the performing platform.
+If, after the three first minutes of an act, a judge is of the opinion that the performance is below FISM standard or abusive, they may press their button.
+When at least 70% of the number of judges have pressed their button, the red lamp will be activated and start flashing, meaning the contestant is disqualified.
+In case of maltreatment of persons or animals or when the performer is endangering the assistants or the audience, a jury member shall press the button immediately, without any time restraints.
+When the red lamp is flashing, the chairperson of the jury panel decides whether the curtain should be closed or not (or, for a close-up performance, whether or not the act should be ended.)

 f) At the conclusion of the first phase, having seen the performances of all the contestants, the individual Judges may reconsider their judgments and, with the approval of the President of the jury, will be given the opportunity to change some of their scores.
 These changes will be given to the special staff members who will recalculate the final scores.